Khalil Mack: 2019

 During a narrow Week 2 16–14 road victory over the Broncos, Mack recorded a tackle and his first sack of the season on Joe Flacco.
-In the next game against the Washington Redskins, Mack had four tackles, two forced fumbles, and sacked Case Keenum twice in a 31–15 road victory.
+In the next game against the Washington Redskins, Mack had four tackles, two forced fumbles, and sacked Case Keenum twice during the 31–15 road victory.

 During Week 8 against the Los Angeles Chargers, Mack recorded four tackles, two pass deflections, and his first sack in a month on Philip Rivers in the narrow 17–16 loss.

 On December 17, 2019, Mack was named a starter for the 2020 Pro Bowl.
-He finished the 2019 season with 47 combined tackles (40 solo), 8.5 sacks, five forced fumbles, a fumble recovery, and four pass deflections in 16 games.
+He finished the 2019 season with 47 combined tackles (40 solo), 8.5 sacks, five forced fumbles, a fumble recovery, and four pass deflections in 16 games and starts.
 Mack was ranked 19th by his fellow players on the NFL Top 100 Players of 2020.
 He was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.